uhh-lt/SCoT/userGuide.md

 ![Zoom](./images/zoom_in.png)

 The graph is rendered using a force simulation, which means that the positions of nodes are automatically calculated according to different parameters such as the charge between them.

+### Reclustering
+When clicking the button "Recluster" in the top right-hand corner, the clustering algorithm is executed on the graph again.
+This may result in different clusters, since the algorithm used is non-deterministic.
+This way, the user is able to see different hypothesis the system makes about the senses of the target word.
+For more information on the Chinese Whispers Clustering Algorithm click [here](http://delivery.acm.org/10.1145/1660000/1654774/p73-biemann.pdf?ip=77.20.250.85&id=1654774&acc=OPEN&key=4D4702B0C3E38B35%2E4D4702B0C3E38B35%2E4D4702B0C3E38B35%2E6D218144511F3437&__acm__=1568553032_2c17e0dabf68573cf049cc4c8c1491be).

 ### Editing the Graph
 The user can edit different aspects of the graph, e.g. manipulate simulation parameters, add nodes, name clusters amongst others.